naffnuff/CppGuidelines/CppGuidelines.md

 Prefer automatic memory management.
 Only allocate on the heap when absolutely necessary.
 * *Reason:* Scopes in C++ are a very powerful tool for sound structure in the code.
 The lifetime of objects usually have a natural place in that scoped structure.
 Following this structure not only creates order, but also serves us error-, hassle-, and waste-free memory management.
 We should use it as much as we can.

-Don’t use naked `new` or `delete` (or their C counterparts, including functions that allocate resources that the user must free manually).
+Don’t use naked `new` or `delete`.
 The same principle holds for other resources, such as file handlers, sockets and locks.
 * *Reason:* It is virtually impossible to write structured and robust code using manual resource management.
 Even when carefully done, manual resource management ruins exception safety (and error safety in general).

 Instead, manage resources automatically or in containers using the [RAII](https://en.cppreference.com/w/cpp/language/raii) pattern (from the `std` library when available), that are themselves automatically managed.
 RAII should also be applied for other resources.
-* *Reason:* Dynamically allocated memory can be automatically managed by extension, relying on the symmetry and guarantees of constructor and destructor.
+* *Reason:* Dynamically allocated memory can be automatically managed by extension.
 For automatically managed objects, the destructor is guaranteed to be run when the program leaves the scope of the object.
-We exploit this by freeing all resources in destructors.
+We exploit this by freeing resources in the destructor.

 ## Raw pointers and references
 Raw pointers (`A* a`) and references (`A& a`) express non-ownership (except in RAII containers).